This is a concept that is actually really simple.

 In doing so you ideally generate enough income to justify the energy expended creating and promoting the new product/service.

-Examples of closed loops in natural ecosystems
+Examples of closed loops in a natural ecosystems (and including human ecosystems)

 - A human being breathes in oxygen, and exhales (as waste) carbon dioxide.